 Co-Authored By:

-Also question is, why do the yakuza like to be tattooed?
+Beside this, why do the yakuza like to be tattooed?

 Becauseconvicts were tattooed as punishment during the Edoperiod(1600-1868), not many people chose to be tattooed.
 Asanostentatious display of themselves, society's out-casts tookuptattooing of themselves, as indeed it was with thegangstersand the yakuza.

-Also to know is, what is a yakuza tattoo?
+In this way, what is a yakuza tattoo?

 The cost of the tattoos is a symbol ofsuccess– being able to afford and entire body suit ofirezumitattoos means the yakuza member is successfulin hisbusiness pursuits.
 Body modification plays a role inyakuzagang life, including marking the skin withtattoodesigns.